Rent regulation: Australia

+New South Wales

+New South Wales has a small number of tenants who are not covered by the Residential Tenancies Act 2010 (NSW), but rather continuing provisions of the repealed Landlord and Tenant (Amendment) Act 1948 (NSW).
+Such ‘protected tenants’ pay a regulated ‘fair rent’ set either through a Section 17A agreement registered with NSW Fair Trading, or a magistrate sitting as the Fair Rents Board (NSW).

 Canada

 In Canada, there are rent regulation laws in each province.
 For example, in Ontario the Residential Tenancies Act 2006 requires that prices for rented properties do not rise more than 2.5 percent each year, or a lower figure fixed by a government minister.

 China

 China announced in August 2021 new nationwide rent regulations that cap maximum yearly rent increases to 5% in all urban areas, which comprise over 2/3 of the population and include most of the ~250 million renters in the country.

+Egypt

+In 2025, legislation was ratified that ended the rent control system Egypt has had since 1920, in which hundreds of thousands of families today pay less than 1 US dollar per month in rent, with the tenancies able to be passed down through the generations.
+Rent for rent-regulated apartments will be allowed to rise by 10-20 times in the first year, than 15% for seven years before a final jump to market rate.
+One example given is a tenant who has lived in the same apartment since 1984 whose monthly rent will increase from (in US dollars) $0.82 to $123.60 (from 40 to 6,000 Egyptian pounds).

 France

 Rent regulations are determined in France based on the Rent Reference Index, which serves as the basis for what landlords can increase yearly rents by.
 In July 2022, France introduced a new cap on yearly rent increase of a maximum of 3.5% for one year.